EndangeredMassa/endangeredmassa.github.com/_posts/2017-08-08-how-to-start-linting-projects.md

 Consistency of code removes the need to make decisions (individually and as a team) about hundreds of small things where the actual decision doesn't necessarily matter, but having a decision is valuable.
 With linting, your team can have those conversations once, then enforce them throughout the life of the project.
 And yes, those can change over time, but it's much easier to update a rule and fix all of the violations at once!

 It can also be valuable to adopt coding styles shared by a larger community.
 Your language, framework, or tools' communities will have their own conventions.
-Aligning with those can help alliviate friction when a developer switches context between internal and external code as well as when a developer changes jobs internally or externally.
+Aligning with those can help alleviate friction when a developer switches context between internal and external code as well as when a developer changes jobs internally or externally.

 # How Do I Get Started?